Airside meet and greet at your chosen London airport

 In Salisbury, another magnificent medieval town, you’ll visit Mompesson House, the location for Mrs Jenning’s townhouse in the 1995 film Sense and Sensibility.
 It is located in Salisbury’s perfectly preserved Cathedral Close, surrounding one of the most complete examples of English medieval church architecture.

-Situated in Bath’s Georgian Royal Crescent, this luxurious hotel is spread across two neoclassical townhouses – perfectly encapsulating English grandeur.
-After a revamp in 2014 the hotel offers the perfect blend of its former 18th-century style with all the modern comforts of the 21st century.
+Situated in Bath’s iconic Georgian Royal Crescent, this luxurious hotel is spread across two neoclassical townhouses – perfectly encapsulating English grandeur.
+After a revamp in 2014 the hotel offers the perfect blend of its former 18th-century style with all the modern comforts of the 21st.
 From the award-winning restaurant, state of the art gym, exceptional spa and its acre of pristine manicured gardens, luxury exudes in every detail here.
 Grand staircases lead to impressive lounges with chandeliers, and each sophisticated suite is designed in the traditional 18th century style from luxury bedding to the period paintings mounted on the walls.
 The hotel sits on a peaceful and residential crescent overlooking the lawns, but only a five-minute walk to the city centre, giving its guests the best of both worlds.

 - 45 rooms and suites